-LSA’s fiscal year is July 1 – June 30.
-The LSA budget is approved by the members at the Annual Meeting, which is part of the LSA Annual Conference in the Spring of each year.
+LSA's fiscal year is July 1 – June 30.
+The LSA budget is approved by the members at the Annual Meeting, which is part of the LSA Annual Conference which takes place in the spring of each year.
 LSA uses the accrual accounting method.
-Financial reports are provided to the Treasurer of the Board of Directors monthly and the entire Board of Directors four times a year.
+Financial reports are provided to the Treasurer of the Board of Directors monthly and the entire Board of Directors four times per year.

 LSA prepares and submits to the IRS Form 990 following completion of the Annual Audit.
 The most recent and past year's LSA Form 990s are available for public viewing below and at Guidestar.org.

 Investment of LSA funds is based on an investment policy approved by LSA's Board of Directors.
 Investments are supervised by the Treasurer of the Board.
 To the extent possible, short- and mid-term investments are placed with the ELCA Mission Investment Fund and the LCMS Lutheran Church Extension.

 Ethics, Transparency and Accountability

 LSA places a high value on ethics, transparency and accountability.
 As a result, LSA:

 - Works with Independent Sector, the National Human Services Assembly, the Council on Accreditation and other organizations to promote good practice within the nonprofit community.

 - Educates LSA member organizations regarding sound practices, the value of external accreditation and the need for ethical, transparent systems that complement community benefit.